onflow/flow/flips/20201125-bip-44-multi-account.md

 procedure [described in BIP 44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki#account-discovery).

 1. Derive the first account's node (index = 0).
-2. Scan for addresses by checking each public key against the public key registry, respecting the [gap limit described in BIP 44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki#address-gap-limit).
+2. Scan for addresses by checking each public key index against the public key registry, respecting the [gap limit described in BIP 44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki#address-gap-limit).
 3. If no address is found in the registry, stop discovery.
+4. If an address is found, query the chain to fetch the account details.
+5. If no account is found[^1], skip this index and go to step 1.
-4. If an address is found, increase the account index and go to step 1.
+6. If an account is found, add it to the user's wallet and go to step 1.

+[^1]: Flow supports account deletion, meaning that an address found in the registry may refer to a nonexistent account.
+In this case the account should be skipped but discovery should continue.

 ### Drawbacks